 The importance of establishing good habits at the start of the dance season

 These habits might seem simple, but you shouldn’t overlook their importance.
-Implementing them early will not only help you get your season off to a great start, but they will also make your studio life much easier during the entire year.
-It is important as dance studio owners that we set healthy boundaries, lay out expectations, and develop good relationships with our students, families, and teachers.
-When these become habits – especially habits established at the beginning of the season – they become second nature for us and our students.
+Implementing them early will not only help you get your season off to a great start, but they will also help you reach your dance goals and keep your love of dance strong all season long.
+It is important as a dance student that you take ownership of your learning, find your own motivation, hold yourself accountable, and develop good relationships with your teachers and classmates.
+When these become habits – especially habits established at the beginning of the season – they will help you make the most of your dance training and reach your dance goals for the year

 Why the first six weeks of dance class matter